Balsamic Steak and Peach Salad is a fresh and filling entree salad that pairs the unforgettable combo of sizzling steak with juicy, fresh peaches.

 Toss the steak into the marinade, squish to make sure everything’s covered, then stash in the refrigerator to marinate anywhere from 30 minutes to overnight.

 Meanwhile, make the caramelized balsamic onions.
 The combination of these sweet and tangy onions with the grilled steak is the best bite you can imagine!
-Cut 1 jumbo or 2 smaller sweet onions in half, then thinly slice.

 Add the onions to a large skillet over medium heat with extra virgin olive oil and a sprinkling of salt then cook, stirring occasionally, until the onions are very soft and deeply caramelized, about 30 minutes.
 You really don’t have to babysit them too much, just stir every 2-3 minutes and you’ll be fine.

 Next, grill the marinated steak.
-Heat a well greased grill over high heat for at least 10 minutes (I like to get my grill between 500-600 degrees,) then turn the heat down to medium-high and grill the steak for 3-4 minutes per side, depending on how thick it is, with the lid down.
-Let the steak rest off the heat for a good 10 minutes before thinly slicing against the grain.
+Heat a well greased grill over high heat for at least 10 minutes (I like to get my grill between around 500 degrees,) then turn the heat down to medium-high and grill the steak for 3-4 minutes per side, depending on how thick it is, with the lid down.

 Last step is to make the Honey-Balsamic Vinaigrette.
-You could certainly use your favorite bottled dressing but this vinaigrette is a cinch to make at home and, like I said, spoon drink worthy.
+You could certainly use your favorite bottled dressing but this vinaigrette is a cinch to make at home and, like I said — spoon drink worthy.

 Add extra virgin olive oil, balsamic vinegar, honey, garlic, salt, and pepper in a blender or food processor then blend until smooth.

-Last step is to divide mixed greens between bowls then top with the sliced steak, caramelized onions, and crumbled gorgonzola cheese and super ripe summer peaches.
-Drizzle with Honey-Balsamic Vinaigrette then dig in!
-Trust me, this is no wimpy side salad.
-If you are looking for a fresh yet very large feast – give this recipe a go!
-Enjoy!
+Last step is to divide mixed greens between bowls then top with the sliced steak, caramelized onions, crumbled gorgonzola cheese, and juicy summer peaches.
+Drizzle with Honey-Balsamic Vinaigrette then dig in.

 Ingredients